Fadi88/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 images
-* The size of the validation set is ?
+* The size of the validation set is 4410images
-* The size of test set is ?
+* The size of test set is 4410 images
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32 pxiel
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.